pysrc/ispring/README.md

 ### Step 2

-Go to the project folder, delete the .git folder, CNAME file, and modify the conf.json file.
+Go to the project folder, delete the .git folder, and modify the conf.js file.

 ```js
 conf = {